briandoylegit/Axe/README.md

 ### Installation

 ```
-Download and run axe.html
+Download axe.html

 Visit: https://docs.microsoft.com/en-us/bingmaps/.../bing-maps-dev.../getting-a-bing-maps-key
 Follow the instructions to create your own bing-maps-key

-Use a text editor (e.g. Notepad ++) edit the K67.html file and substitute your own bing key at this position
+Use a text editor (e.g. Notepad ++) edit the axe.html file and substitute your own bing key at this position

 // Insert BING KEY Here
 var BING_KEY = 'AmPQVvaKSid_g48EnFJjbYUOyWPlkQh1QGJlsFFZnw1EnJioQ5kvSiv2w7SUaJ9B'

-Open the K67.html file with a browser
+Open the axe.html file with a browser
 ```
 ### Usage

-To follow
--
--
--
--
--
--
--
+Compare the known (National Monumnets Layer) with the potentially unknown (what you observe in the aerial and LIDAR imagery)

 ## Built With